ORNL-Fusion/GITR/README.md

  options provided to CMake.

 > cmake -S /path/to/GITR -B /path/to/build -D*option_name*

 If you get an error that reads: `Compiler requires the CUDA toolkit.
-Please set the CUDAToolkit_ROOT variable." use the option flag `-DGITR_USE_CUDA=0`c
+Please set the CUDAToolkit_ROOT variable." use the option flag `-DGITR_USE_CUDA=0`

-or
+Alternatively:

 > cd GITR/build;